Princess Anne of Löwenstein-Wertheim-Freudenberg: Transatlantic flight and disappearance

 The Saint Raphael headed west from the coast of Ireland and was last seen by the crew of the SS Josiah Macy.
 Around 6 a.m. the next morning the Dutch steamer SS Blijdendijik reported seeing a white light travelling eastward in the sky when about 420 miles east-south-east of New York, which, if it were St. Raphael, was far to the south of its intended route, suggesting that they were lost.
 The aircraft was never seen again.
 Wireless communications with all points along the coast of Labrador failed to find any trace of the Saint Raphael following its disappearance in flight.
 Further searches failed to yield signs of the aircraft and its crew, and by 5 September, the remaining hope was that fish-carrying steamers or whalers had rescued Anne, Hamilton, and Minchin after the Saint Raphael plunged into the ocean, as it was supposed.
-On 5 September, Anne's brothers, Earl Mexborough and the Honorable George Savile, announced that they believed their sister had died at sea along with Captain Hamilton and Colonel Minchin.
+On 5 September, Anne's brothers, the Earl of Mexborough and the Honourable George Savile, announced that they believed their sister had died at sea along with Captain Hamilton and Colonel Minchin.
 Despite no signs of the Saint Raphael or its crew, it is presumed that Anne, Hamilton, and Minchin perished on 31 August 1927 in the North Atlantic Ocean near Labrador and Newfoundland.
 Savile family friend Princess Blücher von Wahlstatt told the United Press that "[Anne's] brothers did their best to dissuade her from the unnecessary adventure, but she was bent on going and refused to be dissuaded."

 At the time of her death, Anne was the second woman to disappear in an attempted transoceanic flight in nearly two weeks; the first was Mildred Doran, who had been participating in the Dole Air Race from Oakland, California, to Hawaii.